syssiproject/oxen-storage-server/README.md

 make -j4
 ```

-The build will produce a `./build/httpserver/oxen-storage` binary.
+The build will produce a `./build/httpserver/sispop-storage` binary.
 You can run it with `--help` to
 see supported run-time options.

 # Running

-Oxen Storage Server is a required component of an Oxen Service Node and needs to talk to a running
+Sispop Storage Server is a required component of an Sispop Service Node and needs to talk to a running
-`oxend` in order to join the network.
+`sispopd` in order to join the network.
 The program defaults are designed to work with a default
-oxend, but for advanced configurations (e.g. to run on different ports) you may need to use other
+sispopd, but for advanced configurations (e.g. to run on different ports) you may need to use other
 options.
 Run the program with `--help` to see all available options.

-See https://docs.oxen.io/ for additional details on setting up and running an Oxen Service Node.
+See https://docs.sispop.io/ for additional details on setting up and running an Sispop Service Node.